North Tipperary

-North Tipperary (Tiobraid Árann Thuaidh) was a county in Ireland.
-It was part of the Mid-West Region and was also located in the province of Munster.
-It was named after the town of Tipperary and consisted of 48% of the land area of the traditional county of Tipperary.
+North Tipperary (Tiobraid Árann Thuaidh) was a county in Ireland in the province of Munster.
+It was named after the town of Tipperary (which was in South Tipperary) and consisted of 48% of the land area of the traditional county of Tipperary.
 North Tipperary County Council was the local authority for the county.
 In 2011, the population of the county was 70,322.

-It was abolished on 3 June 2014, merged with South Tipperary under a new Tipperary County Council.
+It was abolished on 1 June 2014, amalgamated with South Tipperary to form County Tipperary, administered by a new Tipperary County Council.

-Geography and political subdivisions
+Geography and subdivisions

 The county was part of the central plain of Ireland, but the diversified terrain contained several mountain ranges: the Arra Hills, Silvermine Mountains and the Devil's Bit.
 The county was landlocked.
 The southern part of the former county is drained by the River Suir; the northern part is drained by tributaries of the River Shannon which widens into Lough Derg.
 The centre of the county included much of the Golden Vale, a rich pastoral stretch of land in the Suir basin which extends into counties Limerick and Cork.

-Its population centres included Nenagh (the county town), Borrisoleigh, Templemore, Thurles and Roscrea.
+Its population centres included Nenagh (the county town), Borrisoleigh, Templemore, Thurles, and Roscrea.